 As we touched on in the first tip, don’t leave it too long to take the picture after you’ve caught the fish.
 You want the fish to retain its shiny eyes and body colour.
 Fish that are left for long periods of time, especially in summer, will start to develop creamy-coloured eyes and lose their scales quickly.
 Fresh is best!

-Badly bloodied fish aren't a good look
+Badly bloodied fish and rod holder shadows just aren't a good look

 3. Let there be light

 Think logically about the lighting.
 Make sure the photographer is standing with the sun at their back.
 Taking pictures into direct sunlight is not going to work.

 Also, don’t be afraid to use the flash, even if you think there’s plenty light.
 A good picture can really be enhanced by the use of a flash.

 4. Click, click, click

 It’s important to take lots and lots of shots of your prized fish.
 Subtle changes in light can have a profound effect on the quality of your photo so once you’ve got the positioning sorted, take as many pictures as you can in the time you have without threatening the life of the fish (if you’re returning it).